Cobalt Park: Businesses

 Newcastle Building Society, North Tyneside Council and the Sage Group have their headquarters on the site.
 Newcastle Building Society had used office space at Cobalt since 2008 before moving out of their previous headquarters in Portland House in Newcastle City Centre in 2021.
 North Tyneside Council moved their headquarters to Cobalt from Wallsend Town Hall in 2008.
 Sage Group moved their headquarters from Newcastle Great Park in 2021.

 Other businesses located on the park include Accenture, DNV, DXC Technology, EE, IBM, NHS, Leeds Building Society, Procter & Gamble, Santander and Siemens Gamesa.
 Previous tenants have also included Balfour Beatty, Barnardo's, Formica, G4S and Utilitywise.
 Retail tenants also include Aston Martin, Busy Bees Nurseries, Greggs, Jaguar Land Rover and Tesco.
-The site also has its own data centres, gyms, hotels (Travelodge and Village Hotel Club) and hospital.
+The site also has its own data centres, gyms, hotels (Travelodge and Village Hotel Club) and a hospital.

 Transport

 The business park is located adjacent to the North Tyneside Steam Railway and Silverlink Retail Park.
 The business park is served by numerous bus routes and the nearby Northumberland Park Metro station.
 It is located near to the A19 and A1058 roads and is bordered on one side by a former 19th-century waggonway that is now used as a cycle path.